giserh/PySlope/README.md

 The program works in two ways - configuring the config.txt (or similiar) and using the command line to execute the different commands.
 Editing the config.txt file with the parameters you choose.
 For a step-by-step guide to what each config option does read on down below under the section 'Configuration File Explained' Once you have everything you need make sure your **datafile** and **config.txt** are in the same directory.
-Make sure to point your shell path to the /bin/ and run the commands as follows:

-* Note for now everytime you pull a new copy of this project you have to physically make /bin/fos executable in order for it to work properly simply

-        chmod +x where_you_put_the_project/bin/fos
+There will be a file called **setup** once downloaded.
+It is a unix executable file that will install the program to /usr/local and create all relevant links to be able for use it immediately via commands described below.
+The setup file also includes other options including an uninstall feature.
+More info below.

+    Usage: ./setup [-h] [-u] --Setup Options for Slope Stability Program

+        where:
+            -h    Shows this help message
+            -u    Uninstalls all relevant data

+            *no argument
+                  Installs relevant data to appropriate folders

+Supported Commands that work out of the box

 ####fos - factor of safety####